MRC Doctoral Training Partnership Studentships 2017

 King’s College London are seeking students of academic excellence to join our health faculties:

-Applications for MRC DTP Studentships open on
+Applications for MRC DTP Studentships open from Tuesday 18 April 10am, and close Sunday 7 May 23:59

 Human health is a dominant and unifying theme at King’s College London, which is internationally recognised for excellence in biomedical and health research and training.